FAQ

 Step 2: Create a secure account with your email.
 Then, review and sign the electronic consent form.

-Step 3: You can choose to complete any of the available surveys within the “Activities” menu.
+Step 3: You can choose to complete any of the available surveys or studies within the “Activities” menu.

 No, the HOP app and website are connected, and therefore, your account can be accessed from either platform.
 Your login information is your email and the password you created when you initially enrolled in the study.
 Contact information can be updated in your account profile if needed.